n7space/asn1-pusc-lib/CodingStandard.md

 Type assignments and definitions block names should follow `CamelCaseStartingWithUpperCase`, if required - with prefixes defined in previous paragraphs.

-Type fileds should follow `camelCaseStartingWithLowerCase`.
+Type fields should follow `camelCaseStartingWithLowerCase`.

-`-` is allowed to separate numbers in names or upper-cased abbrieviations (like ID).
+Hyphen (`-`) is allowed to separate numbers in names or upper-cased abbreviations (like ID).